pynapple-org/pynapple/doc/user_guide/13_phases_and_envelopes.md

 plt.tight_layout();
 ```

-Now, imagine that we are interested in the theta frequency part of the signal.
+Now, imagine that we are interested in the low frequency part of the signal.
 We can start by applying a bandpass filter using [`apply_bandpass_filter`](pynapple.process.filtering.apply_bandpass_filter)
 to keep only the relevant frequencies (5-10Hz):
 ```{code-cell} ipython3